Last Update: Jan 27th, 2026

 THE HUMAN ELEMENT

 Marbled Fennec Networks does not apply, condone or otherwise imply the existence or adherence to any service level agreement.
-The project, and sub projects, are placed into operation on a purely amateur basis by those members who strive to keep packets moving.
-Project members, project guest or end users who are expecting complete uptime or a perfectly usable network are encouraged to look for a commercial provider to meet their needs, as such is outside the scope of both Marbled Fennec Networks and FurrIX.
-Our Volunteer Techs will not pushed into placing Marbled Fennec Networks or FurrIX above any other aspect of their daily and personal lives, what so ever.
-Any project member, project guest or end user that is found to be placing undue pressure of our Volunteer Techs will have the service(s) and account(s) terminated and will receive an email stating that their behavior was unacceptable and they should go look into a commercial provider.
-Our Volunteer Techs are humans with lives, emotions and personal experiences; they will not service abusive or abrasive support tickets.
-Marbled Fennec Networks and FurrIX values the happiness and mental health of our Volunteer Techs above all else.
+Project members who are expecting complete uptime or a perfectly usable virtualized environment are encouraged to look for a commercial provider to meet their needs, as such is outside the scope of Marbled Fennec Networks.
+Our Volunteer Techs will not pushed into placing Marbled Fennec Networks above any other aspect of their daily and personal lives, what so ever.
+Any project member or guest that is found to be placing undue pressure of our Volunteer Techs will have their service(s) and account(s) terminated and will receive an email stating that their behavior was unacceptable and they should go look into a commercial provider.

 PATCH SCHEDULE